Profound Review 2026: Pricing, Features & Honest Verdict

 | Scrunch AI | AI agent optimization | $100/mo | Agent experience platform |

 Profound is the most comprehensive enterprise LLM visibility platform, offering SOC 2 certification, 6+ AI engine coverage, and citation-level analysis.
-However, the $500+/month pricing and steep learning curve make it inaccessible for small and mid-size teams.
+A $99/month ChatGPT-only Starter and $399/month Growth tier (verified July 2026) lower the entry bar, but the full platform still means a $2,000-$5,000+/month enterprise contract and a steep learning curve.

 Best for